CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 (We leave it commented out, so that Agda doesn't complain about defining a new type with the same name as an existing one.)

 Defining functions out of ``ℕ`` is similar to defining functions out of ``Bool``, we just have to give cases for the two constructors.
-The difference is that the ``suc`` constructor tells us which (other) natural number the provided argument is the successor of.
+The difference is that the ``suc`` constructor tells us which natural number the provided argument is the successor of.

 Here's a first example: